Synthesis-Collective/HalgarisConsistentRPGLoot/README.md

 ## Versioning

-Use the `Tag` Versioning in Synthesis to not accidentally break your saves (rolling back *should* work).
+Use the `Tag` Versioning in Synthesis to not accidentally break your saves (rolling back *should* work for fixing it).

 `X.Y.Z`:
 - X - Big rework or bigger changes (new settings etc) or a milestone (like me feeling it is finished enough to be called a 1.0 :sweat_smile: ) might **NEED NEW SAVE** (the changes on the releases tab will mention it).